-The DARTdrones Public Safety Grant offers over $100,000 in funding towards drone training for police and fire departments hoping to learn to utilize drones.
+The DARTdrones Public Safety Grant offers funding towards drone training for police and fire departments hoping to learn to utilize drones.
 We at DARTdrones are committed to increasing the number of lives saved using drones and the best way to achieve this goal is to help more public safety departments get started with drones.
 We know adding drones to your public safety operations can be complex.
 We are here to give your department the resources and training needed to successfully implement this industry-altering technology.

 The DARTdrones Public Safety Grant provides full or partial funding to departments for courses such as Part 107 Test Prep Training, Basic Flight Training, Search and Rescue Training, Accident Investigation and Aerial Disaster Response Training, and a number of consulting and legal documentation writing services.

 The DARTdrones team has awarded over $400,000 in drone training grant funds to 187+ police and fire departments in Round One and Two of the grant program.
 During Round Three, the team will continue helping department’s across the country get the appropriate training to save more lives with drones.
 DARTdrones is working with other drone software and services companies to expand the reach and offerings of this grant.

 Round Three applications due Monday, August 26th, 2019.

 Apply for a DARTdrones Public Safety Grant

 Please fill out the below information.
 Once you click “submit”, you will receive an email with the complete DARTdrones Public Safety Grant application process.